-The following graph (Figure:105) depicts typology wise supply (in units) in Kanjurmarg East market for the cumulative period of 2017 to 2023 (till 1Q23).
-About 47% of the total supply in this market comprises 2BHK units, making 2BHK the most prominent residential offering from 2017 onwards.
-Following closely behind are 1BHK units, contributing approximately 23% to the market supply.
-Notably, 1.5BHK units hold a respectable share of about 12%.
-Additionally, 2.5BHK and 3BHK units also make a decent contribution to the market, accounting for 10% and 6% of the total supply, respectively, since 2017.
+The following graph (Figure:107) depicts typology wise supply (in units) in Kanjurmarg East market for the cumulative period of 2017 to Q1 2024.
+About 43% of the total supply in this market comprises 2BHK units, making 2BHK the most prominent residential offering from 2017 onwards.
+Following closely behind are 1BHK units, contributing approximately 30% to the market supply.
+Notably, 1.5BHK units hold a respectable share of about 10%.
+Additionally, 2.5BHK and 3BHK units also make a decent contribution to the market, accounting for 9% and 6% of the total supply, respectively, since 2017.

-The following graphs (Figure: 105 & 106) depicts typology wise Supply (in units) in Kanjurmarg east market in comparison to the project of Arkade Developers Limited in the same location for the cumulative period of 2017 to 2023 (till 1Q23).
+The following graphs (Figure: 106 & 107) depicts typology wise Supply (in units) in Kanjurmarg east market in comparison to the project of Arkade Developers Limited in the same location for the cumulative period of 2017 to Q1 2024.

 Arkade Developers Limited has 1BHK, 2BHK & 3BHK as its predominant typologies as part of its supply in the Kanjurmarg east market in Mumbai.
-Out of total supply in the mentioned markets from 2017, Arkade Developers Limited has a market share of $\sim 26\%$ of 3BHK, $\sim 18\%$ of 2BHK and $\sim 17\%$ of 1BHK out of the total typology wise supply of the Kanjurmarg East markets.
-The presence in all typologies signifies that Arkade Developers Limited has been one of the market leader in terms of 1BHK, 2BHK & 3BHK units supply in Kanjurmarg east markets.
+Out of total supply in the mentioned markets from 2017, Arkade Developers Limited has a market share of 25% of 3BHK, 17% of 2BHK and 11% of 1BHK out of the total typology wise supply of the Kanjurmarg East markets.